Homeowner guide

 What is a cease and desist letter to an HOA?

 A formal written demand that the HOA or board member immediately stop specified harassing conduct.
-It cites the legal basis, documents the conduct, and warns of consequences including legal action if the behavior continues.
+It cites the specific legal basis (fiduciary duty violation, state statute, Fair Housing Act), documents the pattern of conduct, and warns of consequences including legal action, state complaints, and publicity if the behavior continues.

 How do I file a complaint against an HOA board member?

 File a written complaint with the full HOA board, then escalate to your state's HOA regulatory agency.
-If the harassment is discriminatory, file with HUD.
+If the harassment has discriminatory elements, file with HUD at hud.gov.
+If the harassment constitutes criminal conduct (threats, vandalism), file a police report.
 Document everything before, during, and after the complaint process.

 Can an HOA retaliate against me for complaining?

 Retaliation for exercising your legal rights is illegal in most states.
-Document any conduct that occurs after your complaint — increased inspections, new fines, exclusion from meetings — this is evidence of retaliation.
+Document any conduct that occurs after your complaint — increased inspections, new fines, exclusion from meetings, denial of services.
+This pattern of conduct after a complaint is strong evidence of retaliation and may itself be actionable.

 Fight your HOA — start free